 Vienna Opera House and Baroque Karlskirche

-If I had to put one big reference flag onto a Vienna map, it would be at Wiener Staatsoper.
+Vienna bike tour.
+If I had to put one key reference flag onto a Vienna map, it would be at Wiener Staatsoper.
 This part of Ringstrasse connects various public transport lines.
 It is the boulevard’s inofficial starting point, a national institution and obvious meeting point.

 Lothar pointed out much more about how the opera is run, and the annual Vienna Opera Ball.
 I didn’t like the suicide story but that was a revealing part of the opera’s history.